Literally Shattered Lives

 - In Adventure Time, this is Bubblegum's fate at the end of season 2.
 Once again, she survives it, but is not quite the same afterward.

-- In Jonny Quest Versus The Cyber Insects, Dr. Zin freezes one of his henchmen, whereupon he collapses and shatters offscreen.
+- In Jonny Quest vs. the Cyber Insects, Dr. Zin freezes one of his henchmen, whereupon he collapses and shatters offscreen.

 - Happens to Hamton in Tiny Toon Adventures in "The Just-us League of Supertoons" after getting turned to stone by Fifi's stink and falling over.

-- In He Man And The Masters Of The Universe 2000, Skeletor's minions are turned to stone by one of the Snakemen and one of them is shattered in passing.
+- In He-Man and the Masters of the Universe (2002), Skeletor's minions are turned to stone by one of the Snakemen and one of them is shattered in passing.
 When Skeletor frees himself after King Hiss' power over Snake Mountain is broken, he promptly restores his minions.
 As he passes the shattered one, he repairs and restores him with a wave of his hand.

 - Wolverine and the X-Men: The ultimate fate of Emma Frost, as a result of the Phoenix dying in her body while she was in her diamond form.